CCCS NCE guide

 Booking an examination date and time

-Approved candidates will receive an email from CHIMA to schedule an examination date and time.
+Exam candidates will receive an email from CHIMA to schedule an examination date and time.
 The time slots will be based on availability during eastern standard time business hours (Monday to Friday, with the exception of statutory holidays).
-This email is sent out 2–3 days following the application deadline.
+This email is sent to all applicants prior to the application deadline.*

 * At times, the College could run outside of these service level agreements due to extenuating circumstances.